 - 1. To provide a curriculum to develop professional competencies in communication sciences and disorders. - 2.
 To develop students' awareness of the problems and needs of individuals with communication disorders. - 3.
 To motivate the student toward scholarly research. - 4.
-To prepare the student for further study in the field of communication sciences and disorders. - To provide those students majoring in Communication Sciences and Disorders with academic and clinical training required for the Certificate of Clinical Competency in Speech Pathology (CCC-SLP) granted by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+To prepare the student for further study in the field of communication sciences and disorders. - To provide those students majoring in Communication Sciences and Disorders with academic and clinical training required for the Certificate of Clinical Competency in Speech-language Pathology (CCC-SLP) granted by the American Speech-Language-Hearing Association.